lyoshenka/grinfit/_posts/2014-04-01-penn-park-workout.md

 ## Short Cutting Box

-Sut up a 10m box with a disc in the middle.
+Set up a 10m box with a disc in the middle.
 Cut to the center, then out to a corner, then back to the center, then the next corner, etc. 3 reps of this.

 ## Defensive Footwork Drill